costajob/akamai_ccu/README.md

 This gem requires you have a valid Akamai Luna Control Center account, enabled to use the CCU APIs.
 Akamai relies on a credentials file with three secret keys and a dedicated host for API authorization.
 Detailing how to get this file is out of the scope of this readme, check Akamai's [official documentation](https://developer.akamai.com/introduction/Conf_Client.html) for that.
-Suffice to say have two main options:
+Suffice to say you have two main options:

 #### edgerc
-You can generate (by facility python scriot or by hand) a hidden file named `.edgerc`:
+You can generate (by facility script or by hand) a specific file named `.edgerc`:
 ```
 [default]
 client_secret = xxx=